viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 "sampleid" should be replaced with "HCC1143" or "HCC1954"
 sampleid.normal.RG.realignedtogether.bam and sampleid.normal.RG.realignedtogether.bam are the output files of IndelRealigned above.

 The output file sampleid.mutect.out will contain the complete statistics for all potential SNVs detected with MuTect.
-The different columns are described in this link: http://gatkforums.broadinstitute.org/discussion/4231/what-is-the-output-of-mutect-and-how-should-i-interpret-it.
+The different columns of the file are described in this link: http://gatkforums.broadinstitute.org/discussion/4231/what-is-the-output-of-mutect-and-how-should-i-interpret-it.
 The output file sampleid.mutect.vcf will contain all potential SNVs in vcf format.

 Look at the file sampleid.mutect.vcf and try to understand on what format the genotype information is presented.